BabylonJS/Documentation/content/How_To/floating_origin/floating_origin.md

 than let's say 10,000 units to avoid imprecision again.
 Then, you can add many objects that are always in that region to just one Entity.
 Doing that, you can even move those objects by using their positions directly, as you would do normally.
 And still, no imprecision will be seen anymore.

-Check the game.ts file for the sun and planet example, plus asteroids clustering.